-The first County Plan for Staffordshire under the Town and Country Planning Act 1947 designated 6 Special Landscape Areas, one of which was Maer and Hanchurch Hills, described in the Plan as follows:
+The first County Plan for Staffordshire under the Town and Country Planning Act 1947 and the southernmost tip of the parish; Maer parish south of Radwood Lane and east of

 Maer and Hanchurch Hills (area about 22 sq. miles). - This area extends from the Maer Hills at the north-west to Trentham Park at the north-east and includes Whitmore and Swynnerton Old Park.
 Towards the south-west the boundary extends to near Ashley and at the south it includes the villages of Maer and Swynnerton.
 Tittensor Common and Bury Bank are included at the south-east.